Dominique Nasser: Musical Artist

-As I am not a full time musician, my typical day involves working my regular 9-5 job and once I finish work I may work on writing some lyrics, do some video editing or post on social media.
+As I am not a full-time musician, my typical day involves working my regular 9-5 job.
+Once I finish work, I may work on writing some lyrics, doing some video editing or posting on social media.

 Dominique Nasser in her element; singing and performing.

 Why did you choose to be a musician?
 What or who inspired you to give this job a shot?